History, tourist information, and nearby accommodation

 The cathedral began as the church of a Benedictine priory dedicated to St John.
 In 1093 the Norman, Bernard of Neufmarche, half-brother of William the Conqueror, invited monks from Battle Abbey in Sussex to found a Benedictine priory at Brecon.
 The priory operated as a daughter house of Battle Abbey.

 The chancel is a superb example of Early English architecture, while the later nave is primarily Decorated Gothic in style.
-Prior to the Dissolution of the Monasteries the church was divided in two parts by a large screen dividing the nave was separating the nave, used by the townsfolk, and the chancel, used by the monks.
-The huge 'golden rood' screen and the cross which surmounted it became an object of veneraton for pilgrims.
+Prior to the Dissolution of the Monasteries the church was divided into two parts by a large screen dividing the nave was separating the nave, used by the townsfolk, and the chancel, used by the monks.
+The huge 'golden rood' screen and the cross that surmounted it became an object of veneration for pilgrims.

 Inside the cathedral

-One of the treasures of Brecon Cathedral is the 12th century font, an extrraordinarily beautiful bowl font set upon a Victorian base.
+One of the treasures of Brecon Cathedral is the 12th-century font, an extraordinarily beautiful bowl font set upon a Victorian base.
 The bowl is wonderfully carved with birds, beasts, and geometric designs, interspersed with several representations of the pagan 'Green Man' symbol.
 The date attributed to the font is subject to dispute; the style of the carvings appears to be pre-Conquest, and the font may indeed be much earlier than generally thought.